 Demi-sec is moderately sweet to medium sweet sparking wines.

 DO is the abbreviation for Denominacion de Origen, or “place name.”
-This is Spain’s designation for wines whose name, origin of grapes, grape varieties and other important factors are regulated by law.
+This is Spain’s designation for wines.
+The name, origin of grapes, grape varieties and other factors are regulated by law.

 DOC is the abbreviation for Denominazione di Origine Controllata, or “controlled place name.”
-This is Italy’s designation for wine whose name, origin of grapes, grape varieties and other important factors are regulated by law.
-It is also the abbreviation for Portugal’s highest wine category, which has the same meaning in that country.
+This is Italy’s designation for wine.
+The name, origin of grapes, grape varieties and other factors are regulated by law.
+It is also the abbreviation for Portugal’s highest wine category.
+It has the same meaning in that country.

 Doux (doo) is the French word for sweet.
 Usually refers to the sweetest category of sparking wines.